maikeulb/order-amqp/README.md

 # OrderMQ

 (Simple) Distributed application with RabbitMQ and MongoDB.
-Registered orders (through an API) are stored in MongoDB and published onto an exchange as serialized JSON and pushed onto the queue.
-A dummy service (console application) listens for income messages from the queue and consumes them.

-Protocol: AMQP 0-9-1 (Advanced Messaging Queue Protocol) Exchange Type: Direct (routed)
+There are two parts to this application: a publisher (exposed as an API) and a consumer (console application).
+The publisher receives orders from the API client, persists them to MongoDB, and publishes them onto the exchange (as serialized JSON).
+The consumer listens for incoming messages from the queue via the routing key and logs the order to the console.

 Technology
 ----------